 Semi-trailing blackberries should be trained to the trellis described above with a soft string.

 Generally, only a small crop of fruit is produced in the first season.
 If growth is poor during this first season, cut the canes back to several inches in late winter to force development of sturdier, more fruitful canes.
 In the second and succeeding years, shoot growth is more vigorous and upright.
-Tie these new shoots to the trellis when they reach a length of 4 to 6 ft.
+Tie these new shoots to the trellis when they reach a length of 4 to 6 feet.

 Some growers prefer to wait until harvest is over and old canes have been removed before tying new shoots to the wires.
 Pruning the old canes is critical to the prevention of disease.
 After harvest, prune damaged or weak canes, leaving 4 to 8 new shoots.
 Tie these canes to the trellis in a fan shape (do not bunch them).
 In the spring before growth starts, prune any laterals back to 12 inches to encourage larger fruit.